geospace-code/h5fortran/paper/paper.md

 Data shuffling and Fletcher32 checksums provide better compression and a check of file integrity respectively. h5fortran was designed for use by individual users on their laptops or embedded devices, as well as for use in HPC applications where parallel tasks need read only part of a milestone or shared HDF5 variable.

-h5fortran was originally developed for the GEMINI [@gemini3d] [@zettergren] ionospheric model, funded in part by NASA ROSES \#80NSSC20K0176 and DARPA Cooperative Agreement HR00112120003.
+h5fortran was originally developed for the GEMINI [@gemini3d; @zettergren] ionospheric model, funded in part by NASA ROSES \#80NSSC20K0176 and DARPA Cooperative Agreement HR00112120003.
 This work is approved for public release; distribution is unlimited.
 The information does not necessarily reflect the position or the policy of the Government.